tetracorp/k240/docs/_posts/2022-05-11-speedrunning-k240.md

 Completing K240 only requires you to defeat the Swixarans.
 The hidden Swixaran home asteroid is always located in the space between the two asteroids with cloak generators, so I believe the optimal strategy is to Asteroid Engine it.
+You still need to defeat all the other Swixaran asteroids to win, however.

 As speedrunners tend to prefer whichever metric results in the lowest time, I imagine the Any% run begins when you click to continue on the Last Minute Intel screen, and ends when the win screen graphic apears.
 By this metric, the de